-You can specify a list of Preferred Migration Agents which this node will be using.
-The list should not exceed 5, should be separated by semicolons, and end with a '/'.
-For the changes to be effective, unload and reload the Scmd.Nlm.
+You can specify a list of preferred migration agents which this node will be using.
+The list should not exceed five, should be separated by semi-colons, and end with a slash (/).
+For the changes to be effective, unload and reload the SCMD.NLM.

-Setting the Scmd.NIm to Provide IP Backbone Support
+Setting the SCMD.NLM to Provide IP Backbone Support

-By default, IP Backbone feature is enabled when the Scmd.Nlm is loaded using the /Ma option.
+By default, IP Backbone is enabled when the SCMD.NLM is loaded using the /MA option.
 Ensure the following:

-- Each IPX disconnected network has at least one Migration Agent running Scmd. - All the Migration Agents should have NLSP routing enabled and should have the same CMD network number - SLP visibility exists among all the Migration Agents. - UDP communication (Port 2645) is enabled between all the Migration Agents
+- Each IPX disconnected network has at least one Migration Agent running SCMD. - All the Migration Agents should have NetWare Link Service Protocol (NLSP) routing enabled and should have the same CMD network number. - SLP visibility exists among all the Migration Agents. - User Datagram Protocol (UDP) communication (Port 2645) is enabled between all the Migration Agents.

-To check whether the IP Backbone feature is working, enter the following command:
+To check whether IP Backbone is working, enter the following command: